An appeal from Herefordshire GP Practices

 It has come to our attention that the organisation "Pharmacy 2 U" has used the practices' name on its marketing material.
 Please note, the practice does not utilise, promote, engage with, or otherwise have any dealings with Pharmacy 2 U, and, furthermore has not given, nor has been asked, for consent for the practice name to appear on any advertising material.

 PLEASE DO NOT COME TO THE SURGERY TO ORDER YOUR PRESCRIPTIONS - PLEASE ORDER ONLINE OR TELEPHONE 01432 265269.
 In the interim we will also accept prescription requests via email at email@example.com

 We have a separate number for repeat prescriptions, 01432 265269, which is open from 10.30am - 1pm and 2pm - 4pm Monday to Friday.

 You can also order your prescription by following the link to the online form on this page.

 The practice will process your prescription within 48 hours (2 working days) BUT please check with you local pharmacist about when your medications will be available for collection.

 Please check that your prescription is correct before having it dispensed.
 We cannot accept responsibility for any costs incurred relating to incorrect medicines.

 Online Prescriptions & Appointments System

 We now offer an online prescriptions & appointments system.
-You can accesss this service on the link below.
-To use this service please visit the surgery to register, bringing with you some personal identification (driving licence, passport, utility bill).
-After accepting the terms and conditions of use you will be provided with a unique user log in and password.
+You can access this service on the link below.
+To use this service please download the NHS app, you will need some personal identification (driving licence, passport, utility bill).
+Please note the online appointment booking system is currently suspended.